rebcabin/tangledown/README.md

 If you said `python3 tangledown.py MY-FOO.md`, then you would be tangling the code out of `MY-FOO.md`.
 You'll do that once you start writing your own code in Tangledown.
 You will love it!
+We have some big examples that we'll write about elsewhere.

 <!-- #region -->
 You can also run tangledown from inside a Python program;
 `hello_world_tangler.py` is an example.
-[Jupytext](https://github.com/mwouts/jupytext) lets you RUN code from a Markdown document in a Jupyter notebook.
-If you open `hello_world.md` as a Jupytext [sic] notebook in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) then you can run Tangledown in Jupyter cells.
+Jupytext lets you RUN code from a Markdown document in a Jupyter notebook.
+If you open `hello_world.md` as a Jupytext notebook in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) then you can run Tangledown in Jupyter cells.
 Right-click on the name `hello_world.md` in the JupyterLab GUI and choose